cilium/cilium/Documentation/concepts/kubernetes/intro.rst

-When implementing ClusterIP, Cilium acts on the same principles as kube-proxy, it watches for services addition or removal, but instead of doing the enforcement on the iptables, it updates BPF map entries on each node.
+When implementing ClusterIP, Cilium acts on the same principles as kube-proxy, it watches for services addition or removal, but instead of doing the enforcement on the iptables, it updates eBPF map entries on each node.
 For more information, see the `Pull Request
 <https://github.com/cilium/cilium/pull/109>`__.